MarkJuliusAbraham/Odin-RockPaperScissorJS/README.md

     }
 ```

 ### The code above simply checks if the user's input is 1 index lower from the computer.
-This check happens only happens if it wasn't already a draw, thus failing this check means that the player wins without needing extra comparisons.
+This check only happens if it wasn't already a draw, thus failing this check means that the player wins without needing extra comparisons.